Like any challenge, we need to do a bit of prep before we get going.

 Have a Declutter Buddy

 And be a buddy to someone else.
-Share your stories on Facebook or Instagram using #declutterchallenge2022.
+My husband without any prompting from me started cleaning his space.
+It's nice to see him clear his space.
+Share your stories on Facebook or Instagram using #declutterchallenge2023 and #jgidqdeclutter2023.

 Know Where You Are Going

 Have a picture in your head of what your space will look like at the end.
 Forget the fancy filming sets or the 2000 sq foot sewing studios.
 See the potential in what you have.

 If you are really serious about doing this, set time aside every day when you will get it done.
 I'm going to do it first thing in the morning because I like checkmarks, and checking something off at the beginning of the day energizes me.
 But that might not work for you.
 Maybe just before lunch, or after dinner fits into your schedule better.
 Just make sure you pick a time when you still have the energy.

 These are meant to be short 15-30 minute bursts of decluttering.
 It's not a marathon.
 Decluttering is a cycle.
 We live in a time where material things (no pun intended) flow in and out of our lives.
 So if at the end of 21 days, you still have work to do, simply start again.

 This year will be interesting as I think my sewing room is not as cluttered as it was last year.
 But my studio needs a lot of attention as so much has just been dumped there in the past three years.
 But I do like a challenge and the payoff is a space where I love to create.